 Generalized tonic-clonic seizures.
 Generalized tonic-clonic seizures are the usual referral symptom in mild or classical types of eyelid myoclonia and absences and occur in about 50% of cases, particularly those receiving no treatment or treated unsuccessfully or inappropriately.
 Generalized tonic-clonic seizures are usually precipitated by drowsiness, sleep deprivation, fatigue, bright or flashing lights, and alcohol abuse associated with sleep deprivation.
 In cases that show marked photosensitivity, perpetuating the photic stimulation may lead to a generalized tonic-clonic seizure.
 An indication that heralds such an event is repetition of generalized spike-and-wave discharges during the same flash frequency.

 Nonconvulsive status epilepticus in eyelid myoclonia and absences.
-Exceptionally, Jeavons syndrome may present as nonconvulsive status epilepticus.
+Exceptionally, eyelid myoclonia with absences may present as nonconvulsive status epilepticus.
 The main presenting symptoms are prolonged confusion states.
 Routine electroclinical assessment reveals the typical characteristics of seizures associated with eyelid myoclonia and absences on eye closure.
-Photosensitivity is usually marked and may lead to a generalized tonic-clonic seizure (23).
+Photosensitivity is usually marked and may lead to a generalized tonic-clonic seizure (26).

 Typical form.
-The characteristic electroclinical phenomena of Jeavons syndrome are easily diagnosed and differentiated from other idiopathic generalized epilepsies appearing early in life.
+The characteristic electroclinical phenomena of eyelid myoclonia with absences, previously known as Jeavons syndrome, are easily diagnosed and differentiated from other idiopathic generalized epilepsies appearing early in life.
 For example, juvenile myoclonic epilepsy, which is officially recognized as a syndrome, may appear in children under the age of 4 years with myoclonic seizures with or without absences, but the diagnosis as a syndrome is made in childhood after treatment is discontinued and relapses occur.
 In eyelid myoclonia and absences, the frequent and brief (1 to 3 seconds) absence seizures with upward deviation of the eyes, which are triggered by eye closure in the light or photic stimuli, are characteristic and not seen in typical absence seizures of early onset.
 EEG demonstrates 3- to 5-Hz spike-and-slow-wave activity on eye closure and intermittent photic stimulation but also spontaneously.